CZ-NIC/knot/doc/reference.rst

 ---------------

-As attacks using DNS/UDP are usually based on a forged source address, an attacker could deny services to the victim netblock if all responses would be completely blocked.
-The idea behind SLIP mechanism is to send each Nth response as truncated, thus allowing client to reconnect via TCP for at least some degree of service.
+As attacks using DNS/UDP are usually based on a forged source address, an attacker could deny services to the victim's netblock if all responses would be completely blocked.
+The idea behind SLIP mechanism is to send each N\ :sup:`th` response as truncated, thus allowing client to reconnect via TCP for at least some degree of service.
 It is worth noting, that some responses can't be truncated (e.g. SERVFAIL).

+- Setting the value to **1** will cause that all rate-limited responses will be sent as truncated.
+The amplification factor of the attack will be reduced, but the outbound data bandwidth won't be lower than the incoming bandwidth.
+  Also the outbound packet rate will be the same as without RRL.

+- Setting the value to **2** will cause that half of the rate-limited responses will be dropped, the other half will be sent as truncated.
+With this configuration, both outbound bandwidth and packet rate will be lower than the inbound.
+On the other hand, the dropped responses enlarge the time window for possible cache poisoning attack on the resolver.

-It is advisable not to set the slip interval to a value larger than 2, as too large slip value means more denial of service for legitimate requestors, and introduces excessive timeouts during resolution.
-On the other hand, slipping truncated answer gives the legitimate requestors a chance to reconnect over TCP.
+- Setting the value to anything larger than 2 is not advisable.
+Too large slip value means more denial of service for legitimate requestors and introduces excessive timeouts during resolution.
+On the contrary, a truncated answer gives the legitimate requestor a chance to reconnect over TCP.

 *Default:* 1